jluna0413/CultivAREmergent/docs/Wiki/User_Docs.md

 - Upload images
 - View growth history

-### Strains
+### Cultivars

 The Cultivars page allows you to manage your cannabis cultivars.

-#### Adding a Strain
+#### Adding a Cultivar

-1. Click the "Add Strain" button.
+1. Click the "Add Cultivar" button.
-2. Fill in the strain details:
+2. Fill in the cultivar details:
-   - Name: The strain name.
+   - Name: The cultivar name.
    - Breeder: The breeder or seed bank.
    - Indica/Sativa: The indica/sativa percentages.
-   - Autoflower: Check if it's an autoflowering strain.
+   - Autoflower: Check if it's an autoflowering cultivar.
-   - Description: Strain description.
+   - Description: Cultivar description.
    - Seed Count: Number of seeds you have.
    - Cycle Time: Expected flowering time in days.
-   - URL: Optional link to strain information.
+   - URL: Optional link to cultivar information.
-3. Click "Save" to create the strain.
+3. Click "Save" to create the cultivar.

 ### Sensors